James May

 James Daniel May (born 16 January 1963) is an English television presenter, author and journalist.
 He is best known as a co-presenter, alongside Jeremy Clarkson and Richard Hammond, of the motoring programme Top Gear from 2003 until 2015 and the television series The Grand Tour for Amazon Prime Video from 2016 to 2024.
 He also served as a director of the production company W. Chump & Sons.

-May has presented other programmes on themes including travel, science & technology, toys, wine culture, and the plight of manliness in modern times.
+May has presented other programmes on themes including travel, science and technology, toys, wine culture, and the plight of manliness in modern times.
 He wrote a weekly column for The Daily Telegraphs motoring section from 2003 to 2011.

 Early life

 James Daniel May was born in Bristol, the son of aluminium factory manager James May and his wife Kathleen.
 He was one of four children; he has two sisters and a brother.
 May attended Caerleon Endowed School in Newport, Wales.
-He spent his teenage years in South Yorkshire where he attended Oakwood Comprehensive School in Rotherham and was a choirboy at Whiston Parish Church.
+He spent his teenage years in South Yorkshire, where he attended Oakwood Comprehensive School and was a choirboy at Whiston Parish Church.

 May studied music at Pendle College, Lancaster University, where he learned to play the flute and piano; he also spent a year studying metalwork at a technical college.
-After graduating, May briefly worked in a number of jobs including for a car dealer, at a jewelry shop, in a pub, at a hospital in Chelsea as a records officer and had a short stint in the civil service.
+After graduating, May briefly worked in a number of jobs including for a car dealer, at a jewellery shop, in a pub, at a hospital in Chelsea as a records officer and had a short stint in the civil service.
 He then took up journalism and broadcasting in his thirties.
 He also held a part-time job as a moulder at the foundry his father was employed at and suggested in a 2017 interview with The Times that this formed his interest in mechanics.